 Instant, digital workflows for review and approval of various processes and documents

-In the next ten years, technology will further integrate with MES, process control, LIMS and other electronic systems by leveraging cutting-edge technologies such as IIoT, AI and augmented reality to fully automate the entire validation lifecycle process.
+In the next ten years, technology will further integrate with manufacturing execution systems (MES), process control, laboratory information management systems (LIMS), and other electronic systems widely used by life sciences companies by leveraging cutting-edge technologies like the Internet of Things (IoT), artificial intelligence (AI) and augmented reality (AR) to fully automate the entire validation lifecycle process.

 Augmented Reality in Digital Validation